scrapinghub/splash/docs/scripting-tutorial.rst

 Splash can execute custom rendering scripts written in Lua_ programming language.
 This allows to use Splash as a browser automation tool similar to PhantomJS_.
-To execute a script and get the result back send it to :ref:`render.lua` endpoint in a :ref:`lua_source <arg-lua-source>` argument.
+To execute a script and get the result back send it to :ref:`execute` endpoint in a :ref:`lua_source <arg-lua-source>` argument.

 .. note::